DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

   * latest: for the latest mined block
   * pending: for the pending state/transactions

+### 1.3.
+Unavailable information
+ When the term unavailable is used it covers not abviable due to syncing not abviable due to not being in historical data structures other situation?
 ## 1.3.2 Input Parameters
  Input parameters for functions will be denoted by using the inline code feature of markdown and will look like `this`
 ## 1.4 References